DavidWilliams81/cubiquity/docs/building.md

 Windows with Visual Studio
 --------------------------
 * Download and install CMake
-* Download and unpack prebuilt SDL
+* Download and build SDL
 * Run CMake Gui, run configure, point it at SDL install folder, generate.
 * Build in Visual Studio.

+Note: Cubiquity defaults to using static SDL which is not actually present in the SDL prebuilts on GitHub.
+Hence is is necessary to build our own version.
+It must also be installed (via the INSTALL target in Visual Studio) in order to be useable from the Cubiquity CMake scripts.

 Cross-compile to Windows from Ubuntu with GCC
 --------------------------------------------
 Tested on Ubuntu 24.04.
+Note that there are significant performance problem with this build which appear to be at least partly due to Intel Threaded Building Blocks for MinGW not being installed.
+This needs a review.

 Run: